Darrelle Revis: New England Patriots

 On March 12, 2014, within hours of being released by the Buccaneers, Revis signed a 1-year contract worth $12 million with the New England Patriots, with the salary cap hit spread over two years.
 In Revis's first and only season in New England, he had 47 tackles, 2 interceptions, 14 passes defended, and 1 forced fumble.
 He was once again named to the Pro Bowl, his sixth overall selection, as well as his first first-team All-Pro selection since 2011, his fourth overall.
 The Patriots finished the season 12–4.

 In the divisional round playoff game against the Baltimore Ravens, Revis had 2 pass interference calls against wide receiver Steve Smith Sr. The Patriots would go on to win the game 35–31 and advance to the AFC Championship game.
 In the AFC Championship game, Revis recorded an interception on Andrew Luck and the Patriots went on to defeat the Indianapolis Colts 45–7.

 This marked Revis's first trip to the Super Bowl.
 The Patriots faced the Seattle Seahawks in Super Bowl XLIX on February 1, 2015, and won 28–24.
 Revis tallied a sack and a tackle in the game.

 After the season, the Patriots did not pick up a $20-million option in Revis's contract to bring him back for a second year.

-Second stint with Jets

-2015 season
+He was ranked 17th by his fellow players on the NFL Top 100 Players of 2015.

+New York Jets (second stint)

-The New York Jets signed Revis to a five-year, $70 million contract with $39 million guaranteed on March 10, 2015.
+The Jets signed Revis to a five-year, $70 million contract with $39 million guaranteed on March 10, 2015.
 The Jets were, however, the subject of investigation into tampering after charges were filed by the Patriots.
 Jets owner Woody Johnson made comments about Revis, who was still under contract with New England at the time.
 Johnson was fined $100,000; however, the Jets' counter-investigation into Patriots owner Robert Kraft's comments about Revis upon re-signing with New York was dismissed by the league.
 Revis sustained a concussion against the Houston Texans on November 22, 2015.
 He was named to his seventh Pro Bowl and was ranked 24th on the NFL Top 100 Players of 2016.
 In 14 games of 2015, Revis finished with 39 tackles, five interceptions, and nine passes defended.

-2016 season

 The 2016 season was one of Revis' worst outings, with opposing quarterback ratings recorded at 91.7 compared to 59.3 his previous years.
 He finished 2016 playing 15 games with 53 tackles, five passes defended, and one interception.

 On February 28, 2017, the Jets announced that Revis would be released at the start of free agency on March 9, 2017.